jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 :red:`wrong PIN`    :red:`NOT enough`  :red:`DENIED`
 ==================  =================  =================

-I want to add a condition for a daily limit on how much can be taken from the account.The inputs for the ATM will then be
+I want to add a condition for a daily limit on how much can be taken from the account.
+The inputs for the ATM will then be

 * is the PIN correct?
 * is the amount I want to take, smaller or bigger than what is in the account?